- The Option Premium

 If you want to set expectations professionally, stop asking "What percentage can I make per month?"
 Start asking better questions.

-Second, what's our realistic sellable premium range?
+What's your realistic sellable premium range?
 For many liquid underlyings, major ETFs and large-cap stocks, a reasonable expectation for monthly short calls might be 0.5% to 3% of LEAPS cost in net premium, depending on implied volatility and strike selection.
 Not every month.
 Not guaranteed.
 But a sane planning range that accounts for real market behavior.

-Third, what's our rule when things go wrong?
+What's your rule when things go wrong?
 Because they will.
 You need clearly defined protocols for when the stock rips through your short strike, when the stock drops and volatility spikes, for earnings week complications, for when bid-ask spreads widen uncomfortably, and for when you're forced to choose between rolling at a loss and resetting the entire position.

 If you can't describe your defensive protocols in two sentences, your expectations are too optimistic.